 Career-tech is all “the rage.”
 This makes us smile!
 Did you see the article in the Columbus Dispatch?
 Businesses are hungry for skilled employees.
 Career-tech education can be the solution.

 Years ago, I learned something valuable – a message I’ve been spreading ever since.
 Career-tech today is NOT the same as “vo-tech” when I went to school.
 (You may have heard me say this before.
 This message is that important.)

-For years here in Ohio, I have been working with the Delaware Area Career Center and Tolles Career and Technical Center, and we have a new partnership with Cincinnati’s amazing Great Oaks Career Campuses, and Tolles Career and Technical Center.
+Here in Ohio, At The Core partners with the Delaware Area Career Center, Eastland-Fairfield Career & Technical Schools, Great Oaks Career Campuses, and Tolles Career and Technical Center.
 I am compelled to share the value of career-tech for all students—whether college or career bound after high school!

 Career-tech today offers high-tech, hands on experiences students can’t get in their high school.
 Think of the classes as super-electives that live in a building other than your home high school.
 Programs like animal science, engineering, IT, cybersecurity, robotics, bioscience, pharmacy, dentistry, digital design, and many more are revolutionizing the experiential learning available to our kids while they are in high school.

 Others will go directly to college after high school.
 78% of career-tech students enroll in full time post-secondary education immediately after high school.
 Can you imagine the college application of a student applying to an engineering program who can talk about the robots they built and programmed and the manufacturing internship they had while in high school?
 Admissions officials (and future employers) will take notice and know this is a student committed to their selected major/targeted career.

 For Central Ohio and Cincinnati parents of 6th to 10th graders (6-9th in the spring), you can take advantage of free coffee chats throughout the year with representatives from some area career-tech schools (see below).

 Spending a bit of time now to hear about available programs helps you plan your student’s schedule in the future!
 Click here for our Event list.